Please enable JavaScript

 When the disease worsens or affects vital organs (kidneys, heart and brain), the use of agents capable of further suppressing the immune system becomes necessary.

-Their main advantage is that they make it possible to reduce, or even discontinue, cortisone, which helps to limit its adverse effects.
-However, they require strict medical monitoring, in particular through regular blood tests, because in approximately 10 to 30% of cases, they can lower the blood level of white blood cells.
-Some of them, such as methotrexate, mycophenolate mofetil and cyclophosphamide, are formally contraindicated during pregnancy due to the risk of congenital malformations.
+Their main advantage is that they make it possible to reduce, or even stop, corticosteroids, which helps to limit their adverse effects.
+However, they require strict medical monitoring, in particular through regular blood tests, because in around 10 to 30% of cases, they can lower the blood level of white blood cells.
+Some of them, such as methotrexate, mycophenolate mofetil and cyclophosphamide, are strictly contraindicated during pregnancy due to the risk of congenital malformations.

 Conversely, the use of mycophenolate mofetil has revolutionised the prognosis of lupus nephritis.
 A comparative study has evaluated the effectiveness of immunosuppressive agents in lupus, particularly in lupus nephritis.
-Several randomised trials and meta-analyses show that mycophenolate mofetil is at least as effective as cyclophosphamide for inducing renal remission, with in some cases a tendency towards better outcomes.
+Several randomised trials and meta-analyses show that mycophenolate mofetil is at least as effective as cyclophosphamide in inducing renal remission, sometimes with a tendency towards better outcomes.

-Biotherapies (monoclonal antibodies) have represented a significant advance in the management of lupus in recent years.
+Biotherapies (monoclonal antibodies) have represented a major advance in the management of lupus in recent years.
 Unlike conventional medicines, they precisely target specific mechanisms of the immune system.
-Belimumab, administered subcutaneously (usually as a weekly injection), works by blocking a key protein, BAFF (B‑cell Activating Factor), which is required for the survival of the B lymphocytes involved in the disease.
+Belimumab, administered subcutaneously (usually as a weekly injection), acts by blocking a key protein, BAFF (B‑cell Activating Factor), which is required for the survival of B lymphocytes involved in the disease.
 By preventing this protein from binding to its receptors, it deprives these cells of survival signals, leading to a gradual reduction in the most abnormal B lymphocytes.
-More recent agents, such as anifrolumab, administered as a monthly infusion, target even more specific pathways, in particular type I interferons, which play a major role in lupus-related inflammation.
+More recent molecules, such as anifrolumab, administered by monthly infusion, target even more specific pathways, particularly type I interferons, which play a major role in lupus‑related inflammation.

 The results of the phase III clinical trials (TULIP) are particularly promising.
-They show that biotherapies are not limited to reducing the overall disease activity, assessed in particular by the SLEDAI index, but that they also provide tangible improvements in everyday life.
-A large number of patients experience a marked reduction in persistent cutaneous damage and a relief of chronic joint pain.
-In a very large Italian observational study including 443 patients with lupus treated with belimumab, a significant reduction in the activity of joint and cutaneous manifestations was observed, along with high remission rates in certain clinical forms, for example up to approximately 76% cutaneous remission in some subgroups at 18 months.
+They show that biotherapies are not limited to reducing the overall activity of the disease, assessed in particular by the SLEDAI index, but that they also provide tangible improvements in everyday life.
+In a large number of patients, there is a significant reduction in persistent cutaneous damage and a relief of chronic joint pain.
+In a very large Italian observational study including 443 patients with lupus treated with belimumab, a significant reduction in the activity of joint and cutaneous manifestations was observed, as well as high remission rates in certain clinical forms, for example up to approximately 76% cutaneous remission in some subgroups at 18 months.

-These treatments are generally proposed when the disease remains active despite conventional therapies.
-They help to reduce the overall activity of lupus, improve persistent symptoms, and lessen dependence on corticosteroids.
-However, their use requires certain precautions: they are contraindicated in cases of active infection and must be used with caution in immunocompromised patients.
-Updating vaccination status is often recommended before starting these treatments, and regular monitoring is essential.
-The most common adverse effects include reactions at the injection site or during infusions, headaches, fatigue, and an increased risk of infections, particularly viral infections (such as shingles with anifrolumab).
+These treatments are generally offered when the disease remains active despite conventional therapies.
+They help to reduce the overall activity of lupus, to improve persistent symptoms and to decrease dependence on corticosteroids.
+However, their use requires certain precautions: they are contraindicated in the event of an active infection and must be used with caution in immunocompromised patients.
+Updating vaccination status is often recommended before starting these therapies, and regular monitoring is essential.
+The most common adverse effects include reactions at the injection site or during infusions, headaches, fatigue, or an increased risk of infections, particularly viral infections (such as shingles with anifrolumab).
 More rarely, hypersensitivity reactions may occur.

 And what about the specific case of paediatric lupus?

 Lupus in children requires particular attention.
-In this age group, the disease is often more active, which makes management more complex.
-This intensity can be explained by a combination of factors.
-Children’s immune systems often react more vigorously, and kidney and neurological involvement tends to appear earlier and in a more severe form.
+In this age group, the disease is often more active, which makes its management more complex.
+This severity is explained by a combination of factors.
+Children’s immune systems often respond more vigorously, and kidney and neurological involvement tends to appear earlier and in a more severe form.
 The aim is to control inflammation without hindering growth or disrupting puberty.
-Thus, the treatment of juvenile lupus seeks to limit long-term cortisone use as much as possible, favouring so‑called “steroid‑sparing” therapies.
-This strategy helps to control the disease while reducing long‑term side effects.
-Among these treatments, hydroxychloroquine is often prescribed to reduce the frequency of flares, with regular ophthalmological monitoring, while certain immunosuppressants, such as azathioprine or mycophenolate, may be used in cases of severe manifestations, with strict adherence to dosing and avoiding certain agents, such as methotrexate, during the first trimester of any future pregnancy.
-For treatment‑resistant forms, certain biotherapies, such as belimumab from the age of 5 years, may be considered under close supervision.
+Thus, the treatment of juvenile lupus seeks to limit long-term cortisone use as far as possible, favouring so‑called “steroid‑sparing” therapies instead.
+This strategy helps to control the disease while reducing long-term side effects.
+Among these treatments, hydroxychloroquine is often prescribed to reduce the frequency of flares, with regular ophthalmological monitoring, while certain immunosuppressants, such as azathioprine or mycophenolate, may be used in the event of severe manifestations, with strict adherence to dosing and avoidance of certain medicines, such as methotrexate, during the first trimester of any future pregnancy.
+For treatment‑resistant forms, some biotherapies, such as belimumab from the age of 5 years, may be considered under close supervision.

-However, treatment is not limited to medication alone.
-Preventive measures are also essential: complete sun protection, up-to-date vaccination, and psychological support.
+However, treatment is not limited to medication.
+Preventive measures are also essential: strict sun protection, up-to-date vaccinations, and psychological support.
 This last aspect is often underestimated, yet it is of crucial importance.
-It helps the child to cope better with the illness, particularly in relation to physical changes linked to treatment, such as facial swelling.
+It helps the child to cope better with the disease, particularly in relation to physical changes associated with treatment, such as facial swelling.
 Several clinical studies indicate that the early use of immunosuppressants, such as azathioprine, can reduce exposure to corticosteroids by around 40%.
-In the long term, this helps preserve metabolic health in adulthood and bone mineral density during the critical period of growth.
+In the long term, this helps to preserve metabolic health in adulthood and bone mineral density during the critical period of growth.

 Supportive care to improve quality of life and protect organs in the context of lupus?

 In addition to first- and second-line treatments, the management of lupus also involves another essential dimension: supportive care.
-Although these measures do not aim to directly halt the attack by the immune system, they nevertheless fulfil several roles, notably protecting organs from collateral damage, reducing the adverse effects of intensive treatments, and maintaining a stable level of day-to-day comfort.
+Although these measures are not intended to directly halt the attack on the immune system, they nevertheless fulfil several functions, notably protecting organs from collateral damage, reducing the adverse effects of intensive treatments, and maintaining a stable level of daily comfort.

-Topical treatments usually represent the first line of defence against cutaneous symptoms of the discoid form of lupus.
-Topical corticosteroids act by binding to specific nuclear receptors in order to inhibit the production of pro‑inflammatory mediators, thereby reducing tissue damage without entering the systemic circulation.
-One study suggests that the use of high‑potency topical corticosteroids leads to a complete healing of skin lesions in around 50% of patients with discoid lupus erythematosus.
+Topical treatments most often constitute the first line of defence against the cutaneous symptoms of the discoid form of lupus.
+Topical corticosteroids act by binding to specific nuclear receptors in order to inhibit the production of pro-inflammatory mediators, thereby helping to reduce tissue damage without entering the systemic circulation.
+One study suggests that the use of high-potency topical corticosteroids leads to a complete resolution of skin lesions in around 50% of patients with discoid lupus erythematosus.
 However, their prolonged use may cause skin atrophy.

-The intake of evening primrose or borage seed oils, which are rich in gamma-linolenic acid (GLA), may help to restore the often-altered lipid barrier.
-In addition,true lavender essential oil or Boswellia carterii exhibits soothing properties and inhibits the enzyme 5-lipoxygenase, which converts arachidonic acid into leukotrienes.
-These molecules act as powerful alarm signals, causing swelling, redness, and an influx of immune cells into the skin.
-This helps to calm skin irritation and reduce tissue damage around lupus lesions.
-Furthermore, studies on Boswellia extracts confirm their noteworthy anti-inflammatory potential, suggesting that these botanical preparations could help to minimise the excessive use of topical steroids.
+The intake of evening primrose or borage seed oils, which are rich in gamma-linolenic acid (GLA), may help restore the often-altered lipid barrier.
+In addition, true lavender essential oil or Boswellia carterii exhibit soothing properties and inhibit the enzyme 5-lipoxygenase, which converts arachidonic acid into leukotrienes.
+These molecules act as powerful alarm signals, causing swelling, redness and the influx of immune cells into the skin.
+This helps to calm skin irritation and limit tissue damage around lupus lesions.
+Moreover, studies on Boswellia extracts support their noteworthy anti-inflammatory potential, suggesting that these botanical preparations could help to reduce the excessive use of topical steroids.

 Although these treatments improve aesthetic appearance and skin comfort, they do not address the underlying immune cause.
-They may be used as an adjunct, without replacing medical treatments.
+They can be used as an adjunct, without replacing medical treatments.

 Dietary supplements for lupus.

-In the management of lupus, certain dietary supplements may provide beneficial support.
-They are always taken in addition to medical treatment, and their effectiveness depends largely on consistent use.
-Vitamin D has a central role.
+In the management of lupus, certain dietary supplements can provide beneficial support.
+They are always taken in addition to medical treatment, and their effectiveness is mainly linked to how regularly they are taken.
+Vitamin D plays a central role.
 Its functions go beyond its ability to protect bones, which are weakened in patients receiving corticosteroid therapy.
-It also plays a part in modulating the immune system.
+It also plays a role in modulating the immune system.
 This is why a daily supplementation of 800 to 2000 IU, depending on individual needs, is recommended.
-Omega‑3 fatty acids, found mainly in fish oils, are also of interest.
+Omega-3 fatty acids, which are mainly found in fish oils, are also of interest.
 They act both on inflammation and on the health of the heart and blood vessels, which is an important issue in lupus.
-Taken at around 2 to 3 g per day, they may help to reduce joint pain and improve blood vessel function.
+Taken at a dose of around 2 to 3 g per day, they may help to reduce joint pain and improve blood vessel function.

 Certain plants are sometimes mentioned for their anti-inflammatory properties.
 For example, turmeric (Curcuma longa) contains curcumin, a substance that acts on mechanisms similar to those targeted by certain medicines.
-Its effect remains, however, moderate and preventive.
-One study emphasises that although some plants may provide long-term support and may possibly help to reduce corticosteroid use, they are not sufficient to manage an acute flare.
+Its effect, however, remains moderate and primarily preventive.
+One study highlights that although some plants can provide long-term support and may help reduce corticosteroid use, they are not sufficient to manage an acute flare-up.

-Although certain supplements can more or less support the management of lupus, some plant species should be avoided.
-Alfalfa, for example, contains a substance capable of excessively stimulating the immune system, which can trigger or worsen a flare.
+Although certain supplements provide varying degrees of support in managing lupus, some plant species should be avoided.
+Alfalfa, for example, contains a substance that can overstimulate the immune system and trigger or worsen a flare.

 Sources